-Your eCommerce affiliate program will be successful only if you can attract affiliates with a strong foothold among your target consumers.
+Your eCommerce affiliate marketing program will be successful only if you can attract affiliates with a strong foothold among your target consumers.

-So, find websites and successful bloggers whose audience matches your customer profile invite them to join your program.
+So, find websites and successful bloggers whose audience matches your customer profile and invite them to join your program.

 - Clearly state the commission structure and payout methods